dialchain/dial/README.md

 This paper describes a network that creates an economy for the deployment of scalable, open, permissionless and nano payment capable API networks.
 The latest will in turn open room for the deployment of truly decentralized and censorship resistant web3 applications.

 # Exkurs Token Management
-A token management system can maintain a list of token (keyed by the token identifier) and annotate eaach token with a controller property that indicate who can modify the token.
+A token management system can maintain a list of token (keyed by the token identifier) and annotate eaach token with a controller property that indicates who can modify the token.

 ![Token Management](./img/../specs/img/tokenMgt-1.png)

 To modify a token, controller must prove possession of the private key matching the public key in field CTL-hash.
-This means the controller must sign the modification request with the private key matching the public key founnd in the CTL-hash field.
-That signature if found in the field proof.
+This means the controller must sign the modification request with the private key matching the public key found in the CTL-hash field.

 The simplest implementation of a token management system can be provided by a centralized database management system.